Name: Balz Müller

 Sure, there is a huge amount of pressure working on your foil and fin box, even when you just are foiling straight.
 Therefore, I did some additional reinforcements around my fin box on my own custom “Red Ferrari Foilboard”, just to be sure it will hold.

-I am using the Lokefoil Envol 2017, and after every landing I keep being surprised of how much those carbon wings can cope.
+After every landing I keep being surprised of how much those carbon wings can cope.

 (Read also: THE BEST IMPACT VESTS FOR WINDFOILING)